metricano/hello-world/README.md

 # hello-world
-My first footsteps into GIthub!
+My first footsteps into Github!

+I'm here to test the waters.